telur4/complex-web-development-environment/README.md

 ```

 Using Windows PC and occurred a Problem, maybe you have to install chocolaty in your device.
-Open the Powershell with admin user, excute this command.
+Open the Powershell with admin uthority, excute this command.

 ```shell
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))